nimmagaddav9/meta9tech_Fiserv/interview.md

 ## 17. What is Type Casting?

 Type casting in TypeScript explicitly tells the compiler to treat a value as a specific type.
-Useful when TypeScript cannot infer the type — e.g.:
+Useful when TypeScript cannot infer the type.

 ## 18. What are Union Types?